Reconciling Latent Variables and Networks: Exploring and extending the Psychometric-Toolbox: Exploring and extending the Psychometric-Toolbox

 With $\bm{x}_{i,t}$ a vector of observations for individual $i$ at time $t$, which could be for example affective states measured repeatedly with $P$ items.
 The within-person effects then have a time series component (\ref{eq_8.1}).

 With $\bm{v}_{i,t-1}^{(1)}$ and $\bm{\eta}_{i,t-l}^{(1)}$ being vectors of observed covariates and latent variables for individual $i$ at time $t$, and individual-specific but time-invariant effects in (\ref{eq_8.2}), $\bm{\epsilon}_{i}^{(2)}, \bm{\xi}_{i}^{(2)}$ are zero mean residuals, the remaining vectors and matrices are non-random model parameters.
 In practice however many restrictions need to be imposed for identification purposes \parencite[see][for details]{Asparouhov.2018.DSEM}.
-The DSEM framework can model heterogeneity of the intra-individual trajectories by individual-specific differences and time-specific effects as random effects, but unobserved discrete states might be another source of heterogeneity in the data which cannot be considered in this framework. \paragraph{DSEM + HMM = DLCA} This shortcoming is addressed in \textit{Dynamic Latent Class Analysis} (DLCA; \cite{Asparouhov.2017.DLCA}), it adds discrete latent states\footnote{also referred to as 'latent classes' or 'regimes'} and models the dynamics of these states as a \textit{Hidden Markov Model} (HMM\footnote{can be viewed as a time-series generalization of BN \parencite[see][]{Ghahramani.2001.HHM-BN}}; \cite{Helske.2019.HMM}).
+The DSEM framework can model heterogeneity of the intra-individual trajectories by individual-specific differences and time-specific effects as random effects, but unobserved discrete states might be another source of heterogeneity in the data which cannot be considered in this framework.

+\paragraph{DSEM + HMM = DLCA} This shortcoming is addressed in \textit{Dynamic Latent Class Analysis} (DLCA; \cite{Asparouhov.2017.DLCA}), it adds discrete latent states\footnote{also referred to as 'latent classes' or 'regimes'} and models the dynamics of these states as a \textit{Hidden Markov Model} (HMM\footnote{can be viewed as a time-series generalization of BN \parencite[see][]{Ghahramani.2001.HHM-BN}}; \cite{Helske.2019.HMM}).
 The parameters in Equation (\ref{eq_8.1}) now depend on a latent state $S_{i,t} = s$ for individual $i$ at time $t$, and let's just write this in Equation (\ref{eq_9.1}) only considering the latent variables and observed covariates for simplicity.
 The latent class variable $S_{i,t}$ changes with a person-specific transition probability modeled as random effects (\ref{eq_9.2}).
 Such a latent state could represent the intention to be compliant with some treatment, which is usually a variable that is unobserved (or unobservable) but nonetheless has some effects on the outcome variable (e.g., patterns in depression dynamics).

+The equations for the between-person effects (\ref{eq_8.2}) stay the same, $\bm{\eta}_{i}^{(2)}$ contains all subject-specific random effects, now including the random transition probability effects $\bm{\alpha}_{idc}$, as well as all random intercepts, loadings, and slopes.